hannahfriedrich/MissingMigrantDateHeatmap/README.md

     </style>

 ### HTML
-At the beginning within the body tag is the HTML which contains the title, info tag which allows you
+At the beginning within the body tag is the HTML:

     <body>
         <div class = "title">
             <h1>Missing Migrants<br>Calendar Heatmap</h1>